-- 3.4 Once a year, stakeholders involved in development and in delivery of infrastructure, will be invited to put forward projects for funding through CIL.
-While it is expected that Havant Borough Council Services will be the main bidders and beneficiaries, external organisations are also key deliverers of infrastructure to support development, and bidding rounds are open to these organisations.
-The Council is particularly keen to hear from organisations with the responsibility and/or ability to deliver the projects identified in the Council's Development Strategies 6. - 3.5 Proposals will be considered against the guiding principles in Section 2 and assessed competitively against each other to form the basis of an annual Strategic CIL Funding Proposal.
-Criteria used for this assessment will be made available to bidders and decision makers. - 3.6 The Strategic CIL Funding Proposal will be presented to the Planning Policy Committee for consideration before being agreed by the Cabinet. - 3.7 Once funding to a project is confirmed, funds will be retained by the council until that project is delivered, and funds transferred once proof of successful delivery is received by the CIL Team.
-This is to safeguard against misuse of CIL funds. - 3.8 Associated process notes will set out the process in more detail and will be kept under review to ensure the process is efficient and effective.
-They will not alter the principles set out in this protocol.
+- 3.4 Once a year (usually in the Autumn), stakeholders involved in development and delivery of infrastructure may put forward expressions of interest in respect of projects for funding through CIL and these dates will be advertised on the council's website.
+While it is expected that Havant Borough Council will use a sizeable proportion of the Strategic Pot to fund capital infrastructure projects, external organisations are also key deliverers of infrastructure to support development and the Corporate Strategy, and funding is also open to these organisations.
+The Council is particularly keen to hear from organisations with the responsibility and/or ability to deliver the projects identified in the Council's Development Strategies 8. - 3.5 Proposals will be considered against the guiding principles in Section 2 and assessed competitively against each other to form the basis of an annual Strategic CIL Funding Proposal. - 3.6 The Strategic CIL Funding Proposal will be presented to Cabinet for consideration as part of the capital budget setting process, before being agreed by Full Council. - 3.7 Once funding to a project is confirmed, generally funds will be retained by the council until that project is delivered, and funds transferred once proof of successful delivery is received by the CIL Team.
+This is to safeguard against misuse of CIL funds.

-6 The Local Plan (adopted and emerging); The Local Plan Evidence Base (for example Transport Assessments; Open Space, Sport & Recreation Strategy; Coastal Strategies and Studies etc); The Infrastructure Delivery Plan; The Council's Regeneration Strategy
+8 The Local Plan (adopted and emerging); The Local Plan Evidence Base (for example Transport Assessments; Open Space, Sport & Recreation Strategy; Coastal Strategies and Studies etc); The Infrastructure Delivery Plan; The Council's Regeneration Strategy